Pregnancy week 41: Your week by week pregnancy guide

-Is all that's missing is your baby's arrival?
-Well, try to relax, mum.
-He will make his debut soon.
-In the meantime, brush up on knowing the difference between real labour contractions and Braxton Hicks contractions for your peace of mind.
+Your baby will arrival soon, but in the meantime, brush up on knowing the difference between real labour contractions and Braxton Hicks contractions for your peace of mind.

 In this week by week pregnancy guide, you’ll learn that:

-- Your baby’s endocrine system, which is in charge of hormones, is getting ready for birth.
-(During his birth, he will produce the largest amount of stress hormones in his life.
+- At pregnancy week 41, your baby’s endocrine system, which is in charge of hormones, is getting ready for birth.
+(During his/her birth, he/she will produce the largest amount of stress hormones in his/her life.
 Don’t be frightened!
-These hormones are meant to help him adjust to life outside better.)
+These hormones are meant to help him/her adjust to life outside better.)

 - A slowdown in foetal activity is usually an indication that your baby has reached full size and is now too cramped to move around.